 1. Snuggle up

-Snuggling up on the sofa with a blanket is my favourite thing to do on cold winter evenings.
+Snuggling up on the sofa with a blanket is my favorite thing to do on cold winter evenings.
 The trouble is that it never seems to completely cover all areas.
 When I saw these ‘slankets’ I just had to get one!

 - How To Keep Your Feet Without Wearing Socks